DiabetesLab-Project-Research/Laradock-Install-Shell-Script/README.md

 # Note
 1. Don't use `yes | ./"script name"` as it will encounter error to the installation process.
-2. Don't forget to `chown -R www-data:www-data /var/www` to allow www data transfer.
+2. After execute `docker-compose up`, don't forget to `chown -R www-data:www-data /var/www` to allow www data transfer.

 # Credits
 A script by Arief Purnama Muharram (ariefpurnamamuharram@gmail.com).